dcsimg

 2012 Daniel Passarini cc-by-nc-sa-3.0

-Sequoia sempervirens (Redwood) is a species of tree in the family Cupressaceae.
+Sequoia sempervirens (California Redwood) is a species of tree in the family Cupressaceae.
 They have a self-supporting growth form.
 They are listed as endangered by IUCN.
 They are native to The Contiguous United States, Western North America, United States, and California.
 They have simple, broad leaves, yellow flowers, and cones.
 Individuals can grow to 112.9 m.

 show all records